bigcommerce/dev-docs/docs/api-docs/channels/channels-storefront-tutorial.md

 <div class="CalloutBlock--warning">
 <div class="HubBlock-content">

+> **Note**
-> ### Note
+>
-> * Any content an app attempts to render to the control panel iFrame for a protected section will be overridden by the BigCommerce provided content.
+> - Any content an app attempts to render to the control panel iFrame for a protected section will be overridden by the BigCommerce provided content.

 </div>
 </div>